 Australia’s weakened position may well have been one of the straws that broke the back of Copenhagen.
 True, China and the United States were much bigger players, but the resolve of many wavering smaller states may have been strengthened by an Australian delegation armed with an important addition to the global emissions reduction armoury.

 There are two counter-arguments to this.
-The first is that while we need emissions trading to put a cost on carbon pollution, the Rudd government’s bill was hopelessly inadequate.
+The first is that while we need emissions trading to put a cost on carbon pollution, the Rudd government’s bill was rendered less effective as a result of negotiations with the Coalition.
 The second is that in the wake of Copenhagen emissions trading is a dead duck which Australia is better off for having rejected.

 The Greens and Senator Nick Xenophon have a point when they say the bill financially benefits major polluters without rewarding individual effort, but that doesn’t mean it should be rejected outright.
 Its reintroduction may address some of these concerns — we’ll have to wait and see — but that could involve a cost to business, something the Rudd government will want to avoid.